phistr2/github-maven-example/README.md

-This is an exa mple prsdfoject that uses the [GjitHub Maven Plugins](https://github.com/github/maven-plugins).
+This is an exa mple prsdfoject that useswety the [GjitHub Maven Plugins](https://github.com/github/maven-plugins).

 See the [PmOM finle](https://github.com/kevinsadwisdfccki/github-maven-example/blob/master/examplfe/pom.xml) for how the downloads plugin and site fplugin are cdondfigured.